mozilla/jsThreads/README.md

 killed thread will then receive a ``Thread.Interrupt``` exception.
 This exception can be caught just like any other.
 It is important your code properly recognizes and handles this exception to shutdown cleanly.

+**Suspend/Resume Threads**

+You will inevitably require your threads interact with other callback-style Javscript libraries.
+To do this without busy waiting you need to *suspend* and *resume* your threads.
+[JSONP.js](./examples/JSONP.js) is an example of how to achieve this:

+    var getJSON = function*(url) {
+        //ASK FOR A CALLBACK THAT CAN RESUME THE CURRENT THREAD var callback = yield (Thread.Resume);

+        //THIS CURRENT THREAD WILL RESUME WHEN callback IS CALLED var req = $.getJSON(url, callback);

+        //SUSPEND UNTIL RESUME CALLBACK IS EXECUTED
+        var json = yield (Thread.suspend(req));

+        //RETURN
+        yield (json);
+    };//method

+The idea is to ask the jsThreads system for a resume function:  When called, this function will resume the current thread.
+In this case, the resume function is used as a callback and fed into a familiar JQuery call.
+Your final step is to suspend the thread and trust the resume function is eventually called.
+When the thread does resume, the first argument of the resume function (the callback) will be accessible as a yielded value.

+**AJAX**

+The AJAX callback style (with its success() and error() callbacks) is pervasive.
+Use the ```Thread.call()``` function to specifically provide these callbacks, yield the success() argument, and throw an exception if error() is called.
+[Ajax.js](.examples/Ajax.js) is a example of how to use it:

+    var ajax = function*(param) {
+        yield Thread.call($.ajax, param);
+    };//method

 Drawbacks